-Hiding treats around the house or playing a game of hide and seek with your dog is a fun way for them to get some extra mental stimulation.
+Hiding treats around the house or playing a game of hide and seek with your dog is a fun way to add in some extra mental stimulation to their routine.
 It’s one of the most versatile games you can teach your dog.
 Start off with a simple game of ‘guess which hand’ to get them started.
 It can be played anywhere, with toys or treats you already have.

 Change up Your Walking Routine

-Daily walks can get a little mundane if you’re going the same route everyday.
-Switch it up by exploring new neighborhoods and changing your pace.
-Allowing your dog to smell their surroundings adds mental stimulation.
-They’re not just visual creatures – they learn a lot from all those interesting smells.
+The daily dog walk can get a little mundane if you’re taking the same route everyday.
+Switch it up by exploring new neighborhoods or parks and changing up the pace.
+Allowing your dog to smell their surroundings is a great way to enrich the experience for them.
+Dogs aren’t just visual creatures – they learn a lot from all those interesting smells.
 Giving them the opportunity to sniff around adds a lot of great mental stimulation.

 Use Interactive Dog Toys

-Food dispensing toys such as the Kong Wobbler or Bob-A-Lot Treat Dispenser are easy ways to add some mental stimulation.
+Using food dispensing toys, such as the Kong Wobbler and Bob-A-Lot Treat Dispenser, are an easy way to give your dog some more mental stimulation and relieve dog boredom at the same time.
 There’s also a lot of great DIY toys you can make from items around your house like the great dog bottle game.
-Your dogs going to eat one way or another so why not make it a little more challenging.
-Interactive dog toys are a great way to keep your dog occupied.
+Interactive dog toys are a great way to keep your dog occupied and mentally stimulated.